 - 1. Screen applications to determine whether a child's eligible medical expenses exceed 10 percent of the first \$100,000 of annual income of a family plus 15 percent of the excess income over \$100,000; - 2.
 Maintain oversight to the local agency responsible for assisting families with Program, accepting applications and providing local outreach/information; - 3.
 Administer the Fund on a day-to-day basis on behalf of the Commission; - 4.
 Monitor providers eligibility (that is, certification or other credentials); - 5.
-Consider the reasonableness of providers and vendor charges; - 6.
-Prepare applications for review and consideration of the Commission; and - 7.
-Oversee payments to providers, vendors and, in some cases, to families.
+Determine the reasonableness of providers and vendor charges; - 6.
+Prepare application for review and consideration of the Commission; - 7.
+Oversee payments to providers, vendors and, in some cases, to families; and - 8.
+Negotiate or settle the recovery of funds disbursed in accordance with the provisions of this chapter.